mgpiller/subtlebias/README.md

 This README.txt is part of the project to detect subtle bias language in Wikipedia articles using the Neutral Point of View (NPOV) dataset.

-This project is being completed as part of the AI Insight Fellowship during the Spring of 2018.

 The presentation overview for this project can be found here: https://bit.ly/2GwnrLi

 Included in this repository are: